tud-zih-energy/x86_energy/README.md

 [![Build Status](https://travis-ci.org/tud-zih-energy/x86_energy.svg?branch=master)](https://travis-ci.org/tud-zih-energy/x86_energy)

-# MSR & X86-Energy Libraries for Score-P (and VampirTrace)
+# X86-Energy Libraries for Score-P

-The `msr` library faciliates to reduce the number of open file handles to `/dev/*/msr` when multiple plugins are used.
-This is done by reference counting on the file descriptors.
+This library enables access to processor power and energy measurement facilities, i.e., RAPL and APM implementations from Intel and AMD.

-The `x86_energy` library allows to count power and energy values for Intel Sandybridge, AMD Bulldozer and newer architectures.
-It supports reading `msr` registers directly or through the `x86_adapt` library on Intel processors.
-If both of them are not available or the privilige is not sufficient it fallsback to `powercap` values.
-None of them is needed for reading power and energy values on AMD Bulldozer CPUs.
+It supports different backends that are checked during compile and runtime.

 ## Compilation and Installation